 Lance Armstrong gets disqualified from the Tour de France, George W. Bush becomes president of the United States, and Google runs their first-ever A/B test — what do these events have in common, you ask?
 If you guessed “They all happened in the year 2000!” you’d be right.

-If you’re wondering whether or not you should be A/B testing your marketing efforts, read on to learn about why these tests are so helpful and how you can get started with them at your business!
+If you’re wondering whether or not you should be A/B testing your marketing efforts, read on to learn about why these tests are so helpful and how you can incorporate A/B testing into your video marketing strategy!
 We chatted with some folks on our marketing team and compiled a bunch of ideas and best practices for getting started with A/B tests.
 So, let’s dive in!

 A/B testing, also known as split testing, is an effective way to determine which variant of a test resonates most with an audience based on a set of chosen metrics.
 Why are marketers running these tests?
 Well, it’s actually pretty simple: marketers want to learn what works and what doesn’t, so they can optimize for the former.
 Many folks simply execute on campaigns without actually understanding the impact of their choices compared to others, and that’s why A/B testing is such an effective proxy for learning.

 “Many folks simply execute on campaigns without actually understanding the impact of their choices compared to others, and that’s why A/B testing is such an effective proxy for learning.”

 These tests allow marketers to learn on a granular level — even the smallest change can make a huge impact on conversion rates, sign ups, or other key metrics.
 If you’re looking to improve conversion rates on high-impact pages, like a pricing page, or even simply avoid making a costly marketing mistake, A/B tests can be your best friend.